Azure/azure-sdk-for-net/sdk/core/System.ClientModel/samples/Configuration.md

 To modify the retry policy, create a new instance of `ClientRetryPolicy` and set it on the `ClientPipelineOptions` passed to the client constructor.

-By default, clients are setup to retry 3 times using an exponential retry strategy with an initial delay of 0.8 sec, and a max delay of 1 minute.
+By default, clients will retry a request three times using an exponential retry strategy with an initial delay of 0.8 seconds and a maximum delay of one minute.

 ```C# Snippet:ConfigurationCustomizeRetries
 MapsClientOptions options = new()